cn0047/stash/ed/l/go/README.md

 Use append only to append new value to given slice, not to create new slice (never call append without assigning back to the same variable)!

+**fuzzing** - type of auto testing which continuously manipulates inputs to program o find issues such as panics, bugs, data races.

 **OOP** in go represented by **structures**.
 Inheritance in go represented by composition.

 **struct** is a collection of fields.